Ready in just 15 minutes, these tasty and crispy sweetcorn fritters are perfect for a quick lunch/dinner or appetizer!

-Over the years, I’ve been making these sweetcorn fritters on repeat, and my family never gets tired of them.
+Over the years, I've been making these on repeat, and my family never gets tired of them.

-It has been tested (and tasted) and perfected over and over again, and I can fully guarantee this recipe is absolutely fool-proof and 100% awesome.
+This recipe has been tested (and tasted) and perfected over and over again, and I can fully guarantee it's absolutely fool-proof and 100% awesome.

 This recipe is beautifully easy and requires just a bunch of simple inexpensive ingredients.

-All you need to make these sweetcorn fritters is less than 10 ingredients:
+All you need is less than 10 ingredients: